“Not all those who wander are lost”

 But I always enjoy Tolkien’s works for the ‘nice stuff’ too.
-This is of course is represented by the Player cards such as the Songs, Allies and Events etc, but I do miss (as I have also said before) the opportunity to visit some of the nicer places in Middle earth and spend some time there.
-With LOTRLCG and how the Quests are set up, this isn’t possible of course and I now get that.
-I, and others, have previously tried to do ‘Haven’ cards of these places like Rivendell or the Shire, and tried to shoehorn them into the game but with mixed success and an unbalancing of game-play.
+This is, of course, represented by the Player cards such as the Songs, Allies, and Events, etc., but I do miss (as I have also said before) the opportunity to visit some of the nicer places in Middle earth and spend some time there.
+With LOTRLCG and how the Quests are set up, this isn’t possible, of course, and I now get that.
+I, and others, have previously tried to do ‘Haven’ cards of these places like Rivendell or the Shire and tried to shoehorn them into the game but with mixed success and an unbalancing of game-play.

 So my idea for the Middle Earth Tour is to kill two Crebain with one stone.
 Firstly, I want to explore more of Middle Earth with some more Location cards with lovely evocative artwork.

 Secondly, I want to make the Quests just a shade easier.
 I’m exclusively a solo player that likes to build thematic decks for quests as much as possible.
 Having some experience with the game, this can be very frustrating at times because the mechanics of the game are more balanced for two players – and before anyone suggests it, I refuse point-blank to play with two decks or ‘two handed.’
 That’s just too much for my poor brain.
 I’ve tinkered with the game rules in the past but have now abandoned all that as it gets a bit too much to remember, and I now just play the Official Easy Mode, or sometimes Normal Mode if I’m feeling a bit brave or the Quest is particularly easy like ‘Passage Through Mirkwood’ or ‘Hills of Emyn Muil.’